Women and Alcohol Addiction

 Effects of alcohol on women include the following:

 - Generally, women weigh less than men and have less water in their bodies.
 Alcohol is passed through the digestive system and spreads through water in the body.
-Because women have less water in their bodies, their brains and other vital organs are exposed to more alcohol and toxic byproducts from metabolizing alcohol than men.2, 3 This also makes women more susceptible to the effects of alcohol.3
+Because women have less water in their bodies, their brains and other vital organs are exposed to more alcohol and toxic byproducts from metabolizing alcohol than men.1 This also makes women more susceptible to the effects of alcohol.1, 2

-- Women are more likely to suffer damage to the liver than men, including inflammation of the liver and cirrhosis.
-Women are also more likely to die from cirrhosis than men.2, 3
+- Women are more likely to suffer damage to the liver than men, including inflammation of the liver and cirrhosis.2

-- Long-term alcohol use can change the way the brain looks and works.
-Women are more susceptible to developing brain damage from alcohol use even when they drink less than men.2, 3
+- Long-term alcohol use can change the way the brain works.
+Women are more susceptible to developing brain damage from alcohol use even when they drink less than men.2

 Alcohol Rehab for Women

-- Inpatient treatment – Some inpatient rehab facilities offer programs tailored to women.
-Women may find it easier to open up about issues, problems, concerns, or emotions in an all-female group.
-Women’s groups are often much more comfortable for women that have experienced victimization or abuse from men.
+- Inpatient treatment.
+Some inpatient rehab facilities offer programs tailored to women.
+Women may find it easier to open up about their problems, concerns, or emotions in an all-female group.

-- Outpatient treatment – Many outpatient recovery facilities also offer groups for women only.
-This can help the alcohol recovery process by allowing women to feel more comfortable, as well as reducing distraction from the opposite sex.
+- Outpatient treatment.
+Many outpatient recovery facilities also offer groups for women only.
+This may help the alcohol recovery process by allowing women to feel more comfortable.

 Alcohol use in women has been extensively researched.
-The following are some facts and statistics about alcohol use in women:
+The following are some facts and statistics about alcohol use in women:2

 Find a Women’s Alcohol Recovery Program